 I’d love to follow along on your journeys as well, so anytime you get in a workout or try a recipe or are feeling good, post a photo on instagram and use #breakingupwiththebabyweight so we can all encourage each other in this journey.
 And remember to not be too hard on yourself.
 Small victories should be celebrated.
 And it is more about health and feeling good than a number on a scale.
 But we can do it!

 I totally planned to stick with this style of eating once I was done with my 30 days, and I did for a while.
 But then I got my first period, Calvin cut two teeth, then he got croup, then we weaned unexpectedly, and my hormones started going crazy (I’ll share more about my weaning PPD once I get out of it, because I’m definitely not out yet) so I started “survival eating” again.
 So I plan to get back on this really soon and get back into my workouts and hiking as well.
 So I need encouragement too!
 It’s so hard to eat well when you’re tired and going through so much.
 It’s so hard to work out.
-I’m going to start trying to do these videos at home when I can and get back into hiking twice a week.
+I’m going to start trying to fit in hikes, and some workouts at home when I can.
 And I’m going to try another Whole30 starting June 1, so who wants to join me?
 Follow me on instagram and let’s do this!

 UPDATED 12/30/16: So, I ended up finding out I was pregnant with Quincy by that June 1 date (whoops!) and am ready to do another Whole30 again in the new year.
 He is turning 1 next month and after a year of living in survival mode (colic, reflux, 3 kids, and sleep deprivation = rewarding myself with food and eating to get through the day for an entire year) I am the biggest and most unhealthy I have ever been.
 But re-reading this post reminded me that I did it before, and I can do it again.